mharen/mharen.github.io/_posts/2009/2009-08-14-enabling-dynamic-http-compression-in.md

 “The dynamic content compression module is not installed.”

-(but we won’t tell you how to install it) &lt;-- ahah i tought the same thing, pretty classic from Microsoft.
+(but we won’t tell you how to install it) <-- ahah i tought the same thing, pretty classic from Microsoft.

 **ahsar said on 2011-04-12**